Lauriichan/JustLootIt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy you only need to download it from [Spigot](https://www.spigotmc.org/resources/justlootit.116493/) or if you want to get the Source just fork this repository or download it as zip.
+To get a local copy you only need to download it from [Spigot](https://www.spigotmc.org/resources/justlootit.116493/) or [Modrinth](https://modrinth.com/plugin/justlootit) or if you want to get the Source just fork this repository or download it as zip.

 ### Installation